tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 ![Code](_images/HW-cage-15.jpg)

-4. Reload the page abd test it:
+4. Reload the page and test it:
 - click all of the cages on level 1, you should now advance to level 2
 - when you click all of the cages on level 2 you will advance to level 3
-- when you click all of the cages on level 3 you will advance to the game ove screen (which is currently blank)
+- when you click all of the cages on level 3 you will advance to the *game over* screen (which is currently blank)

 ## VI.
 Drawing the Game Over Screen